Bees-png/Sugar-data-analysis/README.md

 ##  Dataset Information
 **File name:** `sugar_consumption_dataset.csv`
-Got it ✅
-Here’s the **plain, simple explanation** of each column from your dataset:

 1. **Country** – Name of the country (e.g., Nigeria, USA, India).
 2. **Year** – Year the data was recorded.